damianhakert/damianhakert.github.io/source/_posts/2016-03-30-using-omnibus-gitlab-to-ship-gitlab.md

 environment but this can be a lot of work to get right.
 We are always working on making the package even more customizable while assuming the best possible defaults for users who don't need to customize.
-However, it is a process rather than a sprint.
+However, it is a marathon rather than a sprint.

-### But you could have done X instead!

-One of the remarks we often hear is that the omnibus packages are a blasphemy and that we are breaking a number of "laws".

-We often get told that "You could have done it in this better way".

-The list of the usual suspects varies but there are some common ways of shipping an application that often get recommended.
+### Alternatives to Omnibus we've considered

 We are always evaluating the new options that become available.
 Let's take a look at a few of the options that we've already considered.